rafalochman/CrossTheRoad/README.md

 # Cross The Road
 Cross The Road is a desktop game.
 Player has to control a cat to cross all the roads in the shortest time.
 Game has three difficulty levels and three possible roads number configurations.
-Application offers gamme saving and loading, saving scores to pdf and xls files.
+Application offers game saving and loading, saving scores to pdf and xls files.

 ## Technologies
 * Java 8